hugdubois/svc-fizzbuzz/README.md

 - `core` - The directory is the core domain layer.
 - `hack` - The directory contains some shell scripts.
 - `helpers` - The directory contains a helpers package.
-- `infra` - The directory is contains some infrastructure code to __docker-compose__.
+- `infra` - The directory contains some infrastructure code to __docker-compose__.
-- `middlewares` - The directory contains all http middlewares.
+- `middlewares` - The directory contains all HTTP middlewares.
-- `service` - The directory is the serviice layer.
+- `service` - The directory is the service layer.
-- `store` - The directory is persitence layer.
+- `store` - The directory is persistence layer.
 - `vendor` - The directory is `go mod` vendoring.

 ### Notes